demisto/content/Packs/Barracuda_Cloudgen_Firewall/README.md

 3. Set **Enable Syslog Streaming** to **yes**.
 4. Click **Send Changes** and **Activate**.

-* Pay attention: Logs parsing is only supported for UNIX timestamp (UTC).
+* Pay attention: Timestamp parsing is only supported for UNIX timestamp (UTC).

 More details, see [here](https://campus.barracuda.com/product/cloudgenfirewall/doc/96026562/how-to-configure-syslog-streaming/)
 ## Collect Events from Vendor